gigzwork/feature-requests/README.md

 # 💡 gigz.work – Feature Requests & Voting

-Welcome to the official GIGZ.work community-driven feature board!
+Welcome to the official gigz.work community-driven feature board!
 Here you can **suggest new features**, **upvote ideas**, and help shape the future of our platform.

 ---

 ## 🚀 What is this?

-This is the place where the GIGZ.work team collects feedback and feature ideas from our users, developers, and community.
+This is the place where the gigz.work team collects feedback and feature ideas from our users, developers, and community.
 Every issue represents a **feature suggestion** or improvement.
 You can vote on ideas using GitHub's built-in reaction system (👍 👎 ❤️ etc.).

 ---